cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 ---
 title: Cluster Single Sign-on (SSO) for {{ site.data.products.db }}
-summary: Overview of Cluster Single Sign-on (SSO) for {{ site.data.products.db }}, and review of workflows for authenticating human and application users, and for configuring required cluster settings.
+summary: Overview of Cluster Single Sign-on (SSO) for {{ site.data.products.db }}, and review of workflows for authenticating human and bot users, and for configuring required cluster settings.
 toc: true
 docs_area: manage
 ---

-Cluster SSO allows users to access the SQL interface of a CockroachDB cluster (whether provisioned on {{ site.data.products.db }} or self-hosted) with the full security of Single Sign-On (SSO), and the convenience of being able to choose from a variety of SSO identity providers, including {{ site.data.products.db }}, Google, Azure, GitHub, or your own self-hosted OIDC.
+Cluster SSO allows users to access the SQL interface of a CockroachDB cluster (whether provisioned on {{ site.data.products.db }} or self-hosted) with the full security of Single Sign-n (SSO), and the convenience of being able to choose from a variety of SSO identity providers, including {{ site.data.products.db }}, Google, Microsoft, GitHub, or your own self-hosted SAML or OIDC.

 This page describes:

 - [Authenticating human users](#authenticate-human-users-with-the-cloud-console) with the {{ site.data.products.db }} Console acting as identity provider (IdP) or token issuer
-- [Authenticating service accounts](#authenticate-application-users-service-accounts-with-external-idps) with an external token issuer
+- [Authenticating service accounts](#authenticate-software-users-service-accounts-with-external-idps) with an external token issuer
 - [Configuring the cluster settings](#configure-your-cluster-to-accept-your-external-identity-provider) required to authenticate service accounts

 Note that this regards SQL access to a specific CockroachDB Cluster, not access to a {{ site.data.products.db }} organization.
-For the latter, see [Single Sign-On (SSO) for CockroachDB Cloud organizations](cloud-org-sso.html).
+For the latter, see [Single Sign-n (SSO) for CockroachDB Cloud organizations](cloud-org-sso.html).

-You might also be looking for [Cluster Single Sign-On (SSO) for Self-hosted CockroachDB](../v22.2/sso-sql.html).
+You might also be looking for [Cluster Single Sign-n (SSO) for Self-hosted CockroachDB](../v22.2/sso-sql.html).

 ## Authenticate human users with the cloud console